• Home

 Clinical trials of medicines (CTIMPs)

-Medicines for Human Use (Clinical Trials) Regulations 2004
+Medicines for Human Use (Clinical Trials) (Amendment) Regulations 2025

 Non-CTIMP research studies